The Art of Sustainable Gifting (+300 Gift Ideas)

 3. Explore Sustainable Gifting Inspiration

 Want to get a jump start on holiday shopping but don't know where to look for planet-friendly choices?
-You can listen to the Sustainable Gifting episode of our podcast Second Nature, to hear more from Dr. Givi and our community.
-You can also browse over 20 sustainable gift guides with over 300 ideas like secondhand items, experiences, DIYs, sustainable products, and more.
-We even have a list of gifts that's practically free!
+You can listen to the Sustainable Gifting episode of our podcast Second Nature to hear more from Dr. Givi and our community.
+You can also browse over 400 sustainable gift ideas with over 300 ideas like secondhand items, experiences, DIYs, sustainable products, and more.
+We even have a list of gifts that are practically free!

 Join the community